advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

 A) Clone the Repository

-B) Open Terminal
+B) Open 2 TerminalS

-C) To run the front end, run the following commands in the given order:
+C) In the first terminal, we will run the front end.
+Run the following commands in the given order:

 ```
 cd client/myapp